Michigan law requires driver license suspensions for drug convictions.

 Hard Suspension for Drug Convictions

 A “hard suspension” is a period of driver license suspension where there is no driving allowed, even on a restricted basis.
-For a first conviction for a drug offense in Michigan, the hard portion of the suspension is 30 days.
+For the first conviction for a drug offense in Michigan, the hard portion of the suspension is 30 days.
 In those cases where a defendant has a previous drug conviction, within 7 years, the hard suspension is 60 days.
-Neither the judge nor prosecutor have any discretion to grant or agree to a restricted license under these circumstances.
+Neither the judge nor prosecutor has any discretion to grant or agree to a restricted license under these circumstances.
 The suspension is imposed when the Michigan Department of State is advised by the court that there is a conviction.

 Restricted License following Drug Conviction

 A restricted license means that the driver’s ability to operate a car is limited either in terms of time or the reason for traveling.
 Generally, the court may order that the driver is permitted by the Secretary of State to drive for any of the following reasons:

 - to, from, and during the course of employment

 - to and from alcohol treatment or education